stanton26/AppDefense/_posts/2018-03-22-workshop-manual.md

 2. Click on the VMware Cloud on AWS bookmark
 3. Log into your Org

-    To get to the Swagger interface,
+To get to the Swagger interface

-4. Open a new tab
+1. Open a new tab
-5. Click on the Swagger bookmark
+2. Click on the **Swagger** bookmark

 The first thing we need to do is get "Authorized" to run these REST APIs

-1. Click on the refresh_token link
+1. Click on the **refresh_token** link
-2. Click on the Generate button to get your Access Key
+2. Click on the **Generate** button to get your Access Key
-3. Copy the Access Key
+3. Copy the **Access Key**
 4. Close this tab
-5. Click on the Authorize button on the Swagger tab
+5. Click on the **Authorize** button on the Swagger tab
-6. Paste your Access Key into the Value box.
+6. Paste your **Access Key** into the Value box.
-7. Click on Authorize
+7. Click on **Authorize**
 8. Click on orgs: to show the REST API calls for the Organizations
-9. Click on GET /orgs
+9. Click on **GET /orgs**
-10. Click on theTry it out!Try it out!button This section shows you how to run this REST API.
-The cool thing is they will give you examples when you when you click on Try It, you see a
+10. Click on the **Try it out** button This section shows you how to run this REST API.
+The cool thing is they will give you examples when you when you click on Try It, you see:

-11. Response Code: 200 is the code that means success, other response codes are listed under Response Messages.
+  - Response Code: 200 is the code that means success, other response codes are listed under Response Messages.
-12. Response Header: This gives you some metadate about the response
+  - Response Header: This gives you some metadate about the response
-13. Response Body: This is the details that you are looking for.
+  - Response Body: This is the details that you are looking for.
 Look through this and find the Display_NameDisplay_NameandIDIDfor your Org.
-14. If you wanted to run the command at a linux prompt using the "curl" command, you can cut and paste this into your linux terminal
+  - If you wanted to run the command at a linux prompt using the "curl" command, you can cut and paste this into your linux terminal

-NOTE:Copy the ID without the quotes.
+NOTE: Copy the ID without the quotes.

 Now scroll down to the SDDC: Operations on SDDC section

-1. Click on the SDDC: to show the REST API calls for the SDDCs
+1. Click on the **SDDC**: to show the REST API calls for the SDDCs
-2. Click on the GET /org/{orgs}/sddcs
+2. Click on the **GET /org/{orgs}/sddcs**
-3. Paste the Org ID you copied from the previous step in the org : Value box under the Parameters section
+3. Paste the Org ID you copied from the previous step in the org : Value box under the **Parameters** section
-4. Click on theTry it out!Try it out!button
+4. Click on the **Try it out** button

 Note the Response Code of 200.

 Look through the Response Body for details about the SDDC(s) in your organization.

 ### AWS Service Integration